-Schedule of Passenger Facility Charges Collected and Expended
+Report on Schedule of Passenger Facility Charges Collected and Expended

-We have audited the financial statements of CPA as of and for the year ended September 30, 2012, and have issued our report thereon dated November 20, 2013, which contained an unqualified opinion on those financial statements.
-Our audit was conducted for the purpose of forming our opinion on CPA's financial statements.
+We have audited the financial statements of CPA as of and for the year ended September 30, 2013, and have issued our report thereon dated May 28, 2014, which contained an unmodified opinion on those financial statements.
+Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
 The accompanying Schedule of Passenger Facility Charges Collected and Expended (page 4) is presented for purposes of additional analysis as required by the Guide and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Passenger Facility Charges Collected and Expended is fairly stated in all material respects in relation to the financial statements as a whole.